Content + Distribution = FREE TRAFFIC

-Comment Kahuna is another blog commenting software program that I’ve used for years and it is what I’d recommend to start with.
+Comment Kahuna is another blog commenting software program that I’ve used for years and it is what I’d recommend starting with.
 It is not a ‘blackhat’ software, but it will save you loads of time identifying blogs in your niche where you can leave a relevant comment, add your link and drive targeted traffic to your blog or offer.
-You can download it for free here.

 3. Forum Posting

 Forum Posting is another popular method.
 In many ways, forums are the precursors to modern-day Social Media sites like Facebook.
 People join forums because of shared interests.
 Dog lovers join forums about dogs to get tips, share stories and learn more about their breed, etc.